nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     2. Test case: `delete 1`<br>
       Expected: No client is deleted.
 Error detail informing of environment discrepancy shown in the status message.

-    3. Test case: `delete x`, where `x` is exactly 1 more than transaction list size<br>
-      Expected: No client is deleted.
-Error detail informing out of range index shown in the status message.

 ### Adding a transaction to a client